 For an I/O operation to be performed as direct I/O, it must meet certain alignment criteria.
 The disk driver, the disk controller, and the system memory management hardware and software usually determine the alignment constraints.
-The file offset must be aligned on the block device block size.
+The file offset must be aligned on a sector boundary (DEV BSIZE).
 All user buffers must be aligned on a long or sector boundary.
 If the file offset is not aligned to sector boundaries, VxFS performs a regular read or write instead of a direct read or write.